-These financial statements have been prepared in accordance with applicable law and International Accounting Standards in conformity with the requirements of the Companies Act 2006 ("adopted IFRSs").
-A summary of the principal accounting policies, all of which have been applied consistently throughout the period, are set out below.
+The Company has presented Financial Statements prepared in accordance with applicable law and International Accounting Standards in conformity with the requirements of Companies Act 2006.
+A summary of the principal accounting policies, all of which have been applied consistently throughout the current year are set out below.
+The functional and presentational currency adopted is GBP Sterling as this is the currency of the primary economic activity.
+Amounts prescribed are rounded to the nearest £'000.